d4n3sh/thedaneshproject/content/posts/2009-03-31-we-saved-550-megawatts-through-earth-hour-malaysia-2009.md

 500 Megawatts or 14 million fluorescent bulbs at 40 watt each.
 That's what [Earth Hour Malaysia 2009][1] managed to save according to [TheStar][2].
 Yes TNB lost some money, but do they really need it?

 Earth Hour was good, I had a BBQ at home with my family while watching the lights go out.
-What made it even better was the fact that my neighbors, not the &#8220;save the earth&#8221; kind (I WAS SO WRONG 🙁 ) had their lights out too.
+What made it even better was the fact that my neighbors, not the "save the earth" kind (I WAS SO WRONG 🙁 ) had their lights out too.
 This caused a chain reaction and almost all the houses in my housing area followed and had their lights out.

 From my home I watched KLCC and KL TOWER go dark, it was simply awesome!!